 You will need to have someone drive you home after your surgery.

 Note: These are general guidelines.
 Your surgeon may give you other instructions.

 After the Procedure

 You will go home on the same day as your surgery.
-Your doctor will give you an eye patch to wear for about 1 to 4 days.
+Your provider will give you an eye patch to wear for about 1 to 4 days.

-Your doctor will prescribe eye drops to help your eye heal and prevent infection and rejection.
+Your provider will prescribe eye drops to help your eye heal and prevent infection and rejection.

 You may need glasses or contact lenses to achieve the best vision.
 Laser vision correction may be an option if you have nearsightedness, farsightedness, or astigmatism after the transplant has fully healed.